-Already mentioned in a series of documents dated between 1029 and 1131, the Monastery is situated on the slopes of Poggio Tondo, not far from the area where the ancient city of Populonia rose.
-From here the monastery could dominate the coastal stretch of the promontory above the cove of the same name of San Quirico and, at the same time, it was located along the land route that still connects Populonia to Piombino.
+Reported already in a series of documents dated between 1029 and 1131, the Monastery is located on the slopes of Poggio Tondo, not far from the area where the ancient city of Populonia.
+From here the monastery could dominate the coastal stretch of the promontory above the cove of the same name at San Quirico and, at the same time, came to be located along the land route that still connects Populonia to Piombino.

 Today the triapsidal area of the church and the cloister walls are partially visible.
 Back on the 300 we now head towards Piombino crossing the area of Campo alla Sughera and then starting to descend, following the long and easy dirt road, towards Cala Moresca.

 About two more hours have passed since the Buca delle Fate when, at the approach of sunset, we rejoin the starting point of the trek.

 It is necessary to reach Piombino, and upon arriving in town, follow the signs to Salivoli and then to the Cala Moresca parking lot.